mickelsonmichael/dev/books/PhoenixProject.md

 As they wrap up, Erik asserts that until Bill learns the definition of work, Erik's lessons will go right over his head and he won't be able to see the bigger picture.
 Bill needs to find the "Mark" in his department; once he does, he can figure out how to control the release of work into IT and ensure that the most constrained resources are doing only the work that serves the entire system.
 Once he's done that, Bill can begin to understand the three ways

 1. The First Way
-  - "...helps us undnerstand how to create fast flow of work as it moves from Development into IT Operations"
+  - "...helps us understand how to create fast flow of work as it moves from Development into IT Operations"
 2. The Seconds Way
   - "...shows us how to shorten and amplify feedback loops, so we can fix quality at the source and avoid rework."
 3. The Third Way